 How to write a prenuptial agreement?

-It is very important that both parties seek separate and independent legal advice in relation to the prenuptial agreement.
-It is also important that specialist family law advice is sought well in advance of the wedding to ensure that both parties have sufficient time to consider the terms of the prenuptial agreement.
+It is also important that specialist family law advice is sought well in advance of the wedding to ensure that both parties have sufficient time to consider the terms of the prenuptial agreement to ensure it is considered fair.
 In the event that advice is sought at a time where the wedding is imminent, it is better to consider entering into terms of a Post-Nuptial Agreement which is drafted and signed after the wedding.

 What is a prenuptial agreement?

-A prenuptial agreement will define property known as ‘separate property’ held by each party prior to the marriage and narrate how the separate property is to be treated on separation.
-A prenuptial agreement is a valuable tool to reduce conflict in the event of separation and legal expenses in resolving the financial matters of separation.
+A prenuptial agreement is a sensible way to reduce conflict in the event of separation and legal expenses in resolving the financial matters of divorce.
 It can be used where a party brings significant wealth to a marriage but can also be used by any party wishing to protect an asset acquired prior to marriage, inheritance or gifts from third parties.

 A prenuptial agreement can assist parties prior to entering into a marriage to communicate about their financial circumstances and encourages transparency.
 It can be tailored to suit individual circumstances subject to the parties ensuring that they seek specialist legal advice on its terms.

-Why and when would you need a pre-nuptial agreement?
+Why and when would you need a prenuptial agreement?

 Entering into a marriage is a significant commitment.
-This commitment results in assets which a party may consider to be solely their asset such as property, income, and pension contributions becoming ‘matrimonial property ‘ in terms of the law.
+This commitment results in assets which a party may consider to be solely their asset such as property, income, and pension contributions becoming ‘matrimonial property’ in terms of the law.

 It is important to bear in mind that a prenuptial agreement can only be entered into before marriage and where both parties have had sufficient time to consider its terms.
-It is open to parties to enter into a Post Nuptial Agreement ring-fencing assets after marriage, although there is an element of good faith required by the parties as they have already married by the time of its signature.
-A Post Nuptial Agreement can also be considered by parties at a much later stage in a marriage in the event of a material change in the financial circumstances of a party to the marriage.
+It is open to parties to enter into a post-nuptial agreement and is a sensible way to ring fence assets after marriage, although there is an element of good faith required by the parties as they have already married by the time of its signature.

 Content of a prenuptial agreement

-- Definitions of important terms in the Agreement: Definitions of terms such as ‘separate property’ will be narrated.
+- Definitions of important terms in the agreement: Definitions of terms such as ‘separate property’ will be narrated.
 A list of the ‘separate property’ should also be included in the prenuptial agreement.

 - Consideration of the treatment of income during the marriage or where separate property is partly used to acquire property which would be matrimonial property.
-The binding nature of the Agreement: the Agreement will narrate that both parties have had the benefit of separate and independent legal advice and fully understand the significance of the Agreement and its terms.
+The binding nature of the agreement: the agreement will narrate that both parties have had the benefit of separate and independent legal advice and fully understand the significance of the agreement and its terms.

 - Signatures: The agreement requires each parties’ signature which must be in the presence of an independent witness, ideally their respective legal advisors.